-- 14 Published Jun 2, '10Five years from now, do you want to be doing the same things you are doing now? what specific areas would you like changed? it’s nice to daydream about an ideal future, but nothing will ever change without developing a personal roadmap to guide your way.
+- 14 Published Jun 2, '10Five years from now, do you want to be doing the same things you are doing now?
+What specific areas would you like changed?
+It’s nice to daydream about an ideal future, but nothing will ever change without developing a personal roadmap to guide your way.

-insanity has been defined as “doing the same thing over and over again while expecting different results.” if you are not seeing the personal outcomes you want, then you need to make some adjustments.
+Insanity has been defined as “doing the same thing over and over again while expecting different results.” if you are not seeing the personal outcomes you want, then you need to make some adjustments.

-another familiar quotation is “to fail to plan is to plan to fail.” if you are not planning your personal life journey, then it is highly unlikely that you will arrive where you ultimately would like to go.
+Another familiar quotation is “to fail to plan is to plan to fail.” if you are not planning your personal life journey, then it is highly unlikely that you will arrive where you ultimately would like to go.

-a personal mission statement is a concise description of what you want to be and what you would like to accomplish in certain area(s) of your life over the next three to five years. it is an opportunity to establish clarity of direction and strategize the most effective way to invest your energy, personality, and talents. it is an excellent way to “begin with the end in mind.”
+A personal mission statement is a concise description of what you want to be and what you would like to accomplish in certain area(s) of your life over the next three to five years.
+It is an opportunity to establish clarity of direction and strategize the most effective way to invest your energy, personality, and talents.
+It is an excellent way to “begin with the end in mind.”

-mission statements are crafted to bring direction and focus. in order to make an effective personal mission statement, you need to connect with your inner self and your own unique purpose. you need to decide what is really important.
+Mission statements are crafted to bring direction and focus.
+In order to make an effective personal mission statement, you need to connect with your inner self and your own unique purpose.
+You need to decide what is really important.

-take inventory of your talents and gifts. be brutally honest and seek feedback from a trusted friend or advisor if necessary. decide where your passion lies. use reflective and exploratory questions such as: what one thing can i do very well? where should my life focus be?
+Take inventory of your talents and gifts.
+Be brutally honest and seek feedback from a trusted friend or advisor if necessary.
+Decide where your passion lies.
+Use reflective and exploratory questions such as: what one thing can i do very well?
+Where should my life focus be?

-make it simple and brief – distill your important desires, roles, and values into a sentence or two that will guide and energize your everyday life. the mission statement should be framed as a positive affirmation, compelling and inspirational.
+Make it simple and brief – distill your important desires, roles, and values into a sentence or two that will guide and energize your everyday life.
+The mission statement should be framed as a positive affirmation, compelling and inspirational.

-examples of personal mission statements can be found here as well as here.
+Examples of personal mission statements can be found here as well as here.

-the personal mission statement is not cast in stone, but is a dynamic vehicle of self-discovery. it should evolve as you gain further insights and continue to refine your sense of purpose in life.
+The personal mission statement is not cast in stone, but is a dynamic vehicle of self-discovery.
+It should evolve as you gain further insights and continue to refine your sense of purpose in life.

-life is a wonderful gift. enjoy your journey as you navigate your way towards fulfilling your dreams!
+Life is a wonderful gift.
+Enjoy your journey as you navigate your way towards fulfilling your dreams!

-how to write effective goal-setting sentences for your life
+How to write effective goal-setting sentences for your life

-mission statement examples
+Mission statement examples

-the five-step plan for creating personal mission statements
+The five-step plan for creating personal mission statements

 So, here I am, just relocating to Fl after 8 years in Boston.
 Having trouble finding job as I am over qualified.
 Got MSN, AOCNS and Moffitt is sending me packing.
 I love your perspective and will humble myself.
 What can I do well?